XHYN-PH/XHYN-V/docs/ARCHITECTURE.md

 [Back to XHYN V](../README.md)

-**XHYN V is based on the China Android port of GTA V, modified by XHYN_PH.** The modifications add the launcher, control tools, tuning options and compatibility improvements described in these guides.
+**XHYN V is based on the China Android Launcher of GTA V, modified by XHYN_PH.** The modifications add the launcher, control tools, tuning options and compatibility improvements described in these guides.
 Original game and port developers retain their credit.

 ## The three main parts